Colombia

 Tax on single-use plastics used for packing and wrapping

 An excise tax will be imposed on the sale, withdrawal, or import for self-consumption of single-use plastic products for packing and wrapping goods (certain exemptions apply).
-The manufacturer or importer is to be the taxpayer of record.
+The manufacturer or importer is to be the taxpayer.
 A rate for specific value per gram is to be applied.
 This tax will not be deductible for income tax purposes.

 Tax on sugar-rich ultra-processed drinks